wailord284/Alexs-Arch-Installer/README.md

     * BTRFS will use [compress-force=zstd](https://wiki.archlinux.org/index.php/Btrfs#Compression) for default compression
     * BTRFS scrub timer (monthly) will be enabled for the root directory if selected
     * BTRFS autodefrag timer (monthly) will be enabled for the root directory if selected
+    * BTRFS timeline snapshots with Snapper and snap-pac
     * All filesystems will use an *atime (usually noatime) mount option
 - GPG keyserver for Pacman changed to [keyserver.ubuntu.com](https://keyserver.ubuntu.com/)
 - Preconfigured GPU Accelerated terminal [Kitty](https://sw.kovidgoyal.net/kitty/)